smileostrich/Text4Shell-Scanner/README.md

 ## Usage
 ### Step
-1. download jar file (jar file is on makedJar/text4shell-scanner.jar)
+1. Download jar file (jar file is on `preparedJar/text4shell-scanner.jar`)
-2. check java version on your system
+2. Check java version on your system
-3. run jar file with args (refer to the following example)
+3. Run jar file with args (refer to the following example)

-### sample command
+### Sample command
 ```cmd
 > java -jar text4shell-scanner.jar /Path/you/want/to/scan
 ```